 This cake comes together really easily!
 Just be sure to follow the steps exactly as stated.

-Begin by preheating your oven to 160°C fan forced, and grease and/or line two 8 inch cake tins.
-I like to grease my cake tins with my homemade cake release.
+Begin by preheating your oven to 160°C fan forced, and grease and/or line two 8 inch cake pans (I like to use my homemade cake release).
+If your oven doesn’t have a fan option, then you will need to increase the baking temperature to 175°C/350°F.

-For the cake batter, start off by sifting together your dry ingredients.
-By premixing our dry ingredients, it helps ensure that everything is mixed well, preventing us from overmixing our batter when we come to combining our wet and dry ingredients.
+For the cake batter, start off by sifting together flour, cornstarch, cocoa powder, baking powder, baking soda and salt.
+By premixing our dry ingredients, it helps ensure that everything is mixed well, preventing us from overmixing our batter when we come to combining our wet ingredients with the dry, later on in the recipe.

-Set your dry ingredients aside and in another bowl cream together your butter, oil and sugar for 2-3 minutes.
-This is going to incorporate air into our batter which will give us a fluffier cake!
+Set your dry ingredients aside and in another bowl cream together butter, oil and sugar with a hand mixer (or stand mixer) for 2-3 minutes on a medium-high speed.
+This is going to incorporate air into our batter, which will give us a fluffier cake!

-Next add in the vanilla, white vinegar and red liquid food colouring and mix until well combined.
+Next add in vanilla extract or essence, white vinegar and red liquid food coloring and mix until well combined.

-Now the last step is to fold in our dry ingredients while alternating with our buttermilk.
-So to do this, add in half of your dry ingredients and fold it into the wet mixture until just combined.
+Now the last step is to fold in our dry ingredients while alternating with 3/4s of a cup buttermilk.
+So to do this, add in half of your flour mixture and fold it into the wet mixture until just combined.
 Then add in your buttermilk, and fold that through until just combined.
 Lastly, add in your remaining dry ingredients and fold through until just combined.

 It’s important to do this step by hand as this will prevent us from overmixing our batter and developing too much gluten.
 Gluten is what gives bread great structure, and although we want SOME structure for cakes, we don’t want too much otherwise it’ll make our cake tough and dense.

 Once the batter is done, evenly distribute it into the two 8 inch cake tins and cook for 30 minutes, or until a toothpick comes out clean.
-Allow the cakes to completely cool before frosting.
+Allow the cakes to cool in the cake tins for 20 minutes, before turning them out onto a cooling rack.
+Allow to completely cool before frosting.

 How to decorate your cake